-Among the studied molecules, inflammatory cytokine involved in immune responses provide a crucial prospective of research.
-In particular, a study [51] found how a polymorphism of IL-6, proinflammatory cytokine, involved in chronic inflammation and immune response[104], was found to be associated with LCPD.
+Among the studied molecules, inflammatory cytokines involved in immune responses provide a crucial prospective of research.
+In particular, a study [51] found how a polymorphism of IL-6, a proinflammatory cytokine involved in chronic inflammation and immune response[104], was found to be associated with LCPD.
 In addition, another study[52] reported a high synovial level of IL-6 in LCPD patients.
 This suggests that IL-6 is a possible future protagonist of new therapeutic approaches and translational research.
 We strongly encourage further studies on the IL-6 pathway.
 Another molecule studied is SIRT1, the mammalian ortholog of the yeast SIR2 (Silencing Information Regulator) and a member of the Sirtuin family.
-It was reported that it can inhibit the NF-kB transactivational activity by deacetylating Lys310 of the RelA/p65 subunits.
+It was reported that it can inhibit nuclear factor kappa B (NF-kB) transactivational activity by deacetylating Lys310 of the RelA/p65 subunits.
 Thus, SIRT1 inhibits both its transcriptional activity and the release of inflammatory cytokines mediated by NF-kB[105].
-What emerged in a recent research project held in 2017 is that treatment with IFN-β increased SIRT1 expression and inhibited secretion of IL-6 in avascular femoral head necrosis mouse model.
-IFN-β activated SIRT1 in the RAW 264.7 cell and bone marrow-derived osteoclasts decreasing IL-6 secretion.
-What we can assume from these papers is that IL-6, NF-kB, SIRT1 and other molecules involved in the autoimmune response could be linked with LCPD etiology and should be further investigated both as a possible cause of the disease and as a new potential therapeutic target.
+What emerged in a recent research project held in 2017 is that treatment with interferon-β increased SIRT1 expression and inhibited secretion of IL-6 in avascular femoral head necrosis mouse model.
+Interferon-β activated SIRT1 in the RAW 264.7 cell and bone marrow-derived osteoclasts and decreased IL-6 secretion.
+What we can assume from these papers is that IL-6, NF-kB, SIRT1 and other molecules involved in the autoimmune response could be linked with LCPD aetiology and should be further investigated both as a possible cause of the disease and as a new potential therapeutic target.

-A study of 2003[78] found how also retarded epiphyseal ossification could be linked to LCPD.
-However there is lack of consensus on the role of these anatomical alteration[65,79,80].
-During development, the epiphyseal blood supply is almost exclusively provided by the deep branch of the medial femoral circumflex artery (MFCA)[75].
+A study of 2003[78] found how retarded epiphyseal ossification could be linked to LCPD.
+However, there is lack of consensus on the role of these anatomical alterations[65,79,80].
+During development, the epiphyseal blood supply is almost exclusively provided by the deep branch of the medial femoral circumflex artery[75].
 Both imaging and histological studies have shown a partial or complete loss of blood flow[61,77] and the development of ischemic necrosis [54] of the femoral head in LCPD.
-Mechanical-induced ischemia is one of the most supported hypotheses for the etiology of LCPD[54,61,75–77].
-Emerging evidence is supporting a role of the repetitive mechanical stress to the epiphysis and de subsequent ischemia, as stated in different experimental model[65–69,73,74].
+Mechanical-induced ischemia is one of the most supported hypotheses for the aetiology of LCPD[54,61,75–77].
+Emerging evidence is supporting a role of repetitive mechanical stress to the epiphysis and de subsequent ischemia, as stated in different experimental models[65–69,73,74].
 In addition, the association with ADHD[30–34,36] and hyperactive modification of behaviour could be easily explained with repetitive activity-induced mechanical stress.
 This was further explained with an higher risk of injury[35] in LCPD patients.
-The recent evidence strongly supports the role of mechanical stress in the etiology of LCPD.
+The recent evidence strongly supports the role of mechanical stress in the aetiology of LCPD.
 We encourage high profile clinical studies to investigate more this etiopathogenesis.

-Our study has some strength.
+Our study has some strengths.
 We extensively searched and identified all relevant genetic association studies, the most common comorbid and the possible etiologic hypothesis.
-Therefore, risk of bias assessment showed moderate overall risk which could influence our analysis.
+Therefore, risk of bias assessment showed moderate overall risk that could influence our analysis.

-The literature available on the etiology of LCPD presents major limitations in terms of great heterogeneity and lack of high-profile studies.
-Although a lot of studies focused on the genetic, biomechanical, and radiological background of the disease, there is lack of consensus on one or multiple major actors of the etiopathogenesis.
-While obesity, smoking exposure and child deprivation seems to be associated with LCPD etiology, more studies are needed to understand the complex and multifactorial genesis of the avascular necrosis characterizing the disease.
+The literature available on the aetiology of LCPD presents major limitations in terms of great heterogeneity and lack of high-profile studies.
+Although a lot of studies focused on the genetic, biomechanical and radiological background of the disease, there is lack of consensus on one or multiple major actors of the etiopathogenesis.
+While obesity, smoking exposure and child deprivation seems to be associated with LCPD aetiology, more studies are needed to understand the complex and multifactorial genesis of the avascular necrosis characterizing the disease.

 Article Highlights